 Risk Management provides support and consultation to staff and faculty on a wide range of matters that impact the financial health and well-being of the university community.
 Allan F. Brooks, CPCU, ARM is the Director, Risk Management and oversees the operations of the department and is supported by Karen Swift, Chapman’s Environmental Health & Safety Manager.
+Other members of the team include Pedro Villarreal, EH&S Specialist and Dr. Josh Turse, Lab Safety Administrator for the Rinker Health Sciences Campus.

 The mission of the Chapman University Risk Management Department is to create a risk management culture throughout the University, providing resources that engage and empower community members in their quest to meet and exceed their educational goals and objectives of preeminence.
 This includes the operation of a comprehensive risk management program that contributes to the health, safety and protection of employees, students and visitors, while also protecting the University's physical and financial resources.